Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 - Saved the name of the character to save as a new array within the 'user' database.

 Saved characters not showing on profile page.
-- Looped through all characters within the database comparing the character name with the saved name in the user database.
-Then displaying the characters where the names are the same.
+- Looped through all characters within the database, comparing the character name with the saved name in the user database, then displaying the characters where the names are the same.

 ### Nav Bar
 - Checked that all links work correctly, taking the user to the desired page.